ledgetech/ledge/README.md

 ### ledge.create\_handler

-Config given to `ledge.create_handler()` will be merged with the defaults, allowing certain options to be adjusted on a per Nginx `location` basis.
+Config given here will be merged with the defaults, allowing certain options to be adjusted on a per Nginx `location` basis.

 ```lua
 server {